 This policy applies to charging arrangements for people previously assessed by the local authorities preceding BCP Council: Bournemouth Borough Council, Dorset County Council and Borough of Poole Council (from now on referred to as the Legacy Councils), as well as people coming to BCP Council Adult Social Care Services for the first time.

-For ASC Staff and ASC clients' responsibilities, please see 23 Roles and Responsibilities.
+For Adult Social Care staff and Adult Social Care individuals' responsibilities, please see 23 Roles and Responsibilities.

 3 How we charge: care and support received at home or in the community, residential care and support for carers